 IcedCoffeeScript is a fork of CoffeeScript that introduced two new keywords

-.
+— await and defer.
 Internally, it augments the CoffeeScript compiler

 with a Continuation-Passing Style (CPS) code rewriter.